Certified Medical Assistant (CMA) vs Registered Nurse (RN)

 |Practice framework||Because the work environment for registered nurses can vary, the practice framework will not always be the same.
 For example, RNs who work in a nursing home will generally work individually and perform required tasks for resident patients.
 A similar practice is likely for RNs who work in educational institutions.
 However, RNs who work in a hospital or doctor’s office typically work as part of a larger team, alongside other nurses, doctors, and additional healthcare personnel.||CMAs consistently work as part of a larger group; their primary responsibility is to help medical personnel and patients, either through the completion of clinical or administrative tasks.|

 |Skills required for success||

-In order to succeed, RNs should possess the following characteristics:
+To succeed, RNs should possess the following characteristics:

-||Certified medical assistants should have solid interpersonal skills, should be very detail-oriented, and should have a high degree of patience.
-Of course, CMAs must also have a comprehensive grasp on medical terminology, human anatomy, and related subjects.|
+||Certified medical assistants should have solid interpersonal skills, be very detail-oriented, and have a high degree of patience.
+Of course, CMAs must also have a comprehensive grasp of medical terminology, human anatomy, and related subjects.|

-|Common practice settings||Registered nurses may find employment in a variety of settings from physicians’ offices to public or private hospitals and nursing homes.
-Of course, some registered nurses may even find work in schools, jails or prisons, military bases, or other locations.||The work environment of a CMA may vary throughout their career, although it will generally be in a hospital, clinic, or other healthcare facility.|
+|Common practice settings||Registered nurses may find employment in various settings, from physicians’ offices to public or private hospitals and nursing homes.
+Of course, some registered nurses may even find work in schools, jails or prisons, military bases, or other locations.||The work environment of a CMA may vary throughout their career, although it will generally be in a hospital, clinic, or another healthcare facility.|